The University of Southampton vision science team includes senior scientists, research fellows, PhD students and laboratory technicians.

 Dr Jorn Lakowski

-Jorn has recently joined our team in Southampton as a Senior Research Fellow.
+Jorn joined our team in Southampton as The Andrew Elkington Senior Research Fellow.
 His studies include degenerative diseases of the retina, a study of human cone photoreceptor development and pathology and studies of human ganglion cell development and pathology.
+He is keen to share his expertise with research students.

 Please read more on Jorn's staff page: